For any one course, we are able to accept copied material within the following limits:

 Requests for additions to stock are processed in the order in which they are received.
 Please help us by supplying the following:

-these can be submitted and annotated to indicate those items for inclusion.
-Details of books in stock can be obtained from WebCat.
+These can be submitted and annotated to indicate those items for inclusion.
+Details of books in stock can be obtained from Library Search.
 Please remember to include:

 The CLA HE licence includes reference to course packs or course collections not being a substitute for an appropriate textbook (textbook substitution).
 Guidelines in the form of a good practice guide are available to explain this.